 How to Recognize Autism

 Autism spectrum disorder (ASD) can have a broad set of symptoms.
-Many children will show these symptoms in varying degrees, and some may lean toward a specific subtype such as Asperger syndrome.
+Many children will show these symptoms to varying degrees, and some may lean toward a specific subtype such as Asperger syndrome.

 In general, however, you should find several indications that your child isn’t developing the same way as others.
 Look for:

 - Repetitive use of language

 - Lack of interest in playing with children the same age

 - Difficulty understanding non-literal language like humor or sarcasm

 - Interest in unusual topics or parts of toys (rather than playing with the entire toy)

 To know for sure if your child has autism, he or she will need to undergo testing and evaluation.
 These may include clinical observations, cognitive tests, and physical exams.